-A CAUTION: Not all bicycles can be safely retrofitted with some types of suspension systems.
+WARNING: Not all bicycles can be safely retrofitted with some types of suspension systems.
 Before retrofitting a bicycle with any suspension, check with the bicycle's manufacturer to make sure that what you want to do is compatible with the bicycle's design.
+Failing to do so can result in catastrophic frame failure.